AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 5 of 5).md

 #### 2.5 Create an Azure OpenAI Assistant

-Just like in Part 4, let’s start the Azure OpenAI Assistant using C**ode Interpreter** enabled to perform our data transformations.
+Just like in Part 4, let’s start the Azure OpenAI Assistant using **Code Interpreter** enabled to perform our data transformations.

 -   In your codespace environment, click on the code block and select the **Execute Cell** button to run the code.